The Nest (1980 film)

 The Nest (El Nido) is a 1980 Spanish drama film written and directed by Jaime de Armiñán, starring Héctor Alterio and Ana Torrent.
 The plot follows the emotionally intense relationship between an old widower and a precocious thirteen-year-old girl.
 The film was nominated for the Academy Award for Best Foreign Language Film at the 53rd Academy Awards.

 Plot

-In a small village near Salamanca, Alejandro, a rich 60-year-old widower falls in love with Goyita, a 13-year-old girl.
+In a small village near Salamanca, Don Alejandro, a wealthy widower in his sixties, leads a solitary life, finding solace in music, chess, and hunting.
+His routine is disrupted when he encounters Goyita, a precocious 13-year-old.
+As they share walks, horseback rides, and dinners, Alejandro experiences a resurgence of vitality, his first since his wife's death.
+Goyita, seeking validation and affection, yearns for Alejandro to regard her as a mature woman and confess his feelings for her.
+Yet, Alejandro treasures their platonic companionship, which has rekindled his spirit, and grapples with the prospect of falling in love with someone so young.